🇺🇸 Starlink Tracker Live

 Why do astronomers worry about Starlink?

-With 10,000+ satellites in orbit and growing, Starlinks create bright streaks in long-exposure telescope images and increase the overall brightness of the night sky.
+With thousands of satellites in orbit and growing, Starlinks create bright streaks in long-exposure telescope images and increase the overall brightness of the night sky.
 SpaceX has added visors and anti-reflective coatings to reduce reflectivity, and newer versions are darker than early ones, but the sheer volume of objects remains a fundamental concern.
 Professional observatories like Rubin/LSST are developing software filters specifically to remove Starlink streaks from astronomical images.

 How is Starlink different from the ISS?